githubnext/blocks-template/README.md

 - Blocks have access to [GitHub Primer CSS styles](https://primer.style/css/)
 - You can use both third-party _and_ relative imports in your Block code!
 Simply put, feel free to install any dependencies from NPM, or import a local JS/CSS file and it should be included in the final bundle.
 - Your Block entry file **must have the Block component as its default export**.
 If it does not, bad things will happen.
-- To make authenticated requests to the GitHub API, create a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) and pass it when you start the dev server:
+- To make authenticated requests to the GitHub API, create a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) (with `repo` scope) and pass it when you start the dev server:

 ```
 VITE_GITHUB_PAT=${your personal access token} yarn dev